darksoil-studio/tags-zome/docs/elements/tags-filter.md

 ## API Reference

-`<tags>` is a [custom element](https://web.dev/articles/custom-elements-v1), which means that it can be used in any web app or website.
+`<tags-filter>` is a [custom element](https://web.dev/articles/custom-elements-v1), which means that it can be used in any web app or website.
 Here is the reference for its API:

 <api-docs src="custom-elements.json" only="tags">
 </api-docs>